Forgive me, Father, for I have sinned... Q (disguised as a Greek priest):

 - In the Mystery Science Theater 3000 episode Final Justice, a gangster dresses up as a monk, but the cop pursuing him quickly recognizes him.
 This leads to a painfully long scene with the cop chasing the gangster, still disguised as a monk, on foot...followed by a painfully long scene with the cop chasing the gangster in boats.

-- In The A-Team, Face wore a clerical collar as a disguise.
+- Face wore a clerical collar as a disguise.
 It was somehow enough to cause people to perceive him as a Catholic priest.

 - In a Season 2 episode, Face and Murdock had to disguise themselves as nuns in order to help protect a missionary convent in Ecuador from some evil thugs.